AsexGenomeEvol/palindromes/lab-book.md

 **Were the genes trimmed before collinearity analysis ?**

-Removing genes with too little scores, or too little nucleotide sequence, known duplications with different names, or ..?
+Removing genes with too little scores, or too little nucleotide sequence, known duplication with different names, or ..?

 **Is the gene annotation file *exactly* the same they have used for their analysis ?**